auth0/node-samlp/README.md

   cert: sp1_credentials.cert // The Session Participant public certificate, used to verify the signature of the SAML requests made by this SP
 };
 ```
-It is expected that the `options.sessionParticipants.getAll()` method returns an array of SessionParticipant objects.

 Add the middleware as follows: